-However, one of the most valuable aspects of group therapy is the fact that, while individuals in a group will often have one or more traits that they share or have in common, they will oftentimes have very different perspectives or opinions; when an individual in a group session learns about something familiar from a different perspective or point of view, this can be very enlightening because it helps them to consider things in new ways.
+However, one of the most valuable aspects of group therapy is the fact that, while individuals in a group will often have one or more traits that they share or have in common, they will also have very different perspectives or opinions.
+When an individual in a group session learns about something familiar from a different perspective or point of view, this can be very enlightening because it helps them to consider things in new ways.

 How Group Therapy Helps People Overcome Their Addictions

 Due to the educational and social aspects of group therapy, it’s a form of counseling that’s very frequently implemented into addiction treatment curricula.
-In terms of the educational side of group therapy, these sessions will often involve a therapist or another type of professional teaching very beneficial skills and strategies to a group of patients in recovery.
+In terms of the educational side of group therapy, these sessions may involve a therapist or another type of professional teaching very beneficial skills and strategies to a group of patients in recovery.

 As such, individuals will often need to relearn essential communication skills while in recovery.
 Group therapy is an effective medium for learning how to be social and communicate without substance abuse as it puts individuals in a group with people they perceive as being their peers or being similar to them in some other way, making it easy to open up and socialize.
 In fact, members of substance abuse therapy groups often create lasting friendships with individuals with whom they received group treatments.

-Recovery is a Phone Call Away with the Palm Beach Institute
+Recovery Is a Phone Call Away with the Palm Beach Institute